mewza/xover/README.md

-As the description says, the XOVER is a dsp code that implements very accurate and fast multiband (4 bands) crossover based on CLANG's native intrinsict vector construct of double precision float of arbitrary length (double8, double4, double2, etc)
+As the description says, the xoverT is a simple dsp code that implements very accurate and fast multiband (up to 4 bands) crossover utilizing templates and therefore, CLANG's native dynamic intrinsict vector construct.

 This is a much more sophisticated method than utilizing nested LP/HP filters.
 So, how to use it: